ccallawa/alyvix_doc/test_case_building/designer_interface_overview.rst

 root element marked :guilabel:`S` along with a thumbnail of the screen capture.

 To add a visual component to the tree, press :guilabel:`EDIT` in the bottom right hand of the Designer panel.
-This will return us to the screen capture with the guide lines.
+This will return us to the screen capture with the crosshairs.

 .. figure:: images/ad_screen_capture_combined.png
    :align: center